fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_7.md

 Jenkins together.
 You can test multiple environments with Jenkins by either

-Chapter 7.
-Using pytest with Other Tools • 148

 setting up separate Jenkins jobs for each environment, or by having Jenkins